FAQs

 Only if you need them to assist you in your program.

-You are welcome to have your support worker or coordinator join your Zoom program if you wish.
+You are welcome to have your support worker or coordinator join your video call if you wish.

-We deliver programs on Zoom and video calls.
+We deliver programs on video calls.
 We can use:

 • Zoom